zenipchen/KuiklyUI/docs/DevGuide/harmony-dev.md

 # OPTIONAL Parameters
-kuikly.soPath=Your so product path(Relative path to the Ohos project root directory, the default is entry/libs/arm64-v8a) kuikly.headerPath=Your header product path(Relative path to the Ohos project root directory, the default is entry/src/main/cpp)
+kuikly.soPath=Your so product path(Relative path to the Ohos project root directory, the default is entry/libs/arm64-v8a) kuikly.headerPath=Your header product path(Relative path to the Ohos project root directory, the default is entry/src/main/cpp) kuikly.compilePluginEnabled=Whether the kuikly compile plugin is enabled during build(true or false, the default is true)
 ```
 :::tip 注意
 插件会在 `projectPath` 中执行 `./gradlew -c ohosGradleSettings moduleName:linkOhosArm64`